yiransheng/yiransheng.github.io/posts_v2/incompleteness.md

 ### 1.4 Variables

-Lowercase letters $m, n, k, a, b$ range over $\mathbb{N}$; $s, t$ range over strings.
-Conventions for naming EasyLang formulas are registered in Section 2, where formulas are defined.
+Lowercase letters $m, n, k, x, a, b$ range over $\mathbb{N}$; $s, t$ range over strings when the string is generic and nameless.
+Any *distinguished* object — a formula, a sentence, a particular string with a role, a metavariable for a numeral — is named by a capital letter, registered where it is introduced (Section 2 onward).
+So a lowercase letter never names a formula or a sentence, and a capital never names a bare number.

 ## 2 The language EasyLang